-At the regional level, the 2016-2040 RTP/SCS is an applicable plan adopted for the purpose of reducing GHGs.
+At the regional level, the 2016-2040 and 2020-2045 RTP/SCS is are considered to be an applicable plan adopted for the purpose of reducing GHGs generated by automobiles and light duty trucks that stem from land use patterns and intensities and the availability of multiple modes of travel.
+As discussed in the response to XVII.b herein, the project is located in an area that is efficient with respect to average vehicle miles traveled for workers, with a baseline average that is 10.4% below the average for southern Los Angeles County.
+The project has no characteristics that would indicate it would result in longer than typical commuting trips, compared to other industrial uses in the greater Long Beach area.
+As such, the project would not worsen existing levels of GHG per employee trips or conflict with the objectives of the RTP/SCS to gradually reduce VMT over the entire region.
 In order to assess the project's potential to conflict with the 2016-2040 RTP/SCS, this section also analyzes the project's land use assumptions for consistency with those utilized by SCAG in the RTP/SCS.
 Generally, projects are considered consistent with the provisions and general policies of applicable City and regional land use plans and regulations, such as SCAG's RTP/SCS, if they are compatible with the general intent of the plans and would not preclude the attainment of their primary goals.
-Table VIII-3 Project Consistency with the 2016-2040 RTP/SCS, demonstrates the project's consistency with the actions and strategies set forth in the 2016-2040 RTP/SCS.
+As discussed in the response to XIV.a, herein, the project is consistent with employment growth potential for this area, envisioned in the City's General Plan and thus in the RTP/SCS, and does not represent unplanned growth of employment land uses.
+Table VIII-3 Project Consistency with the 2016-2040 RTP/SCS, demonstrates the project's consistency with the pertinent land use, transportation and innovative technology actions and strategies set forth in the 2016-2040 RTP/SCS.

-As depicted in Table VIII-3, the project is the type of land use development that is encouraged by the RTP/SCS to reduce VMT and expand multimodal transportation options for the region to achieve GHG reductions from the land use and transportation sectors required by SB 375, which, in turn, advances the state's long-term climate policies.
-17 By furthering implementation of SB 375, the project supports regional land use and transportation GHG reductions consistent with state regulatory requirements.
+As depicted in Table VIII-3, the project is the type of land use development that is encouraged consistent with applicable strategies identified by the RTP/SCS to reduce VMT and expand multimodal transportation options for the region to achieve GHG reductions from the land use and transportation sectors required by SB 375, which, in turn, advances the state's long-term climate policies.
+By furthering implementation of SB 375, the project supports regional land use and transportation-related GHG reductions consistent with state regulatory requirements.
 Therefore, the project would be consistent with the GHG reduction-related actions and strategies contained in the 2016-2040 RTP/SCS.